Skip to content

 Once you’ve decided that an available apartment meets your needs, budget, and preferences, you will be asked by the landlord (usually via a broker) to submit a written tender (Mietanbot).
 Such an offer is legally binding once it’s signed by you, so you must be absolutely sure that the terms are in order.

+If no information was provided about the right of withdrawal, this period shall be extended by a total of one month.
 Never sign two written tenders just to reserve one or the other because you might end up with two apartments at the same time.

 Under no circumstances should you pay a deposit or advance before the actual lease is signed, typically paid in cash.